noahstotland/paywalldestroyer/README.md

 - Destroy paywall (full article) displays the entirety of the article body including images and paragraph breaks
 - Destroy paywall (text only) displays only the text of the page

+#### Note:
+This extension was made in one afternoon.
+For a much more comprehensive paywall bypassing tool that works as sharply as Warren Buffet's epic brain, check out [Bypass Paywalls Chrome](https://github.com/iamadamdev/bypass-paywalls-chrome)

 ### Installation Instructions
 **Google Chrome**